Using Learning Thresholds

 In this chapter, there are four case studies to illustrate a variety of approaches and pedagogical purposes in using learning thresholds to design and implement the curriculum: (1) to explore the hidden curriculum; (2) to support the review of a writing course; (3) as big ideas in art; and, (4) in combination with graphics, to explore the threshold concept of ‘creativity’ in care disciplines.

 1. In the printed/ebook edition: In the first case study, entitled ‘Case-based small group learning invites exploration of the hidden curriculum and threshold concepts’ by Annetta Tsang (Australia), threshold concepts are used to explore tricky areas of learning and the hidden curriculum through using cases in small group discussion for students to unpack these sticky points of learning.
+Watch the author discuss the relevance of using threshold concepts for more inclusive learning design.

 2. In the printed/ebook edition: In the second case study, by Heidi Estrem (USA) entitled ‘Threshold concepts and a first-year writing program curriculum redesign’, threshold concepts are the starting point to redesign a first-year writing course where the LOs are dictated by the government.